Gitkrunixdev/Shamir_Cracker_Lab-research-and-development-tool./DISCLAIMER.md

 ---

-## Acceptance
+## 10. Acceptance

-By using, copying, or modifying this software, you acknowledge that you have read, understood, and accepted this disclaimer.
+By using, copying, modifying, or distributing this software, you acknowledge that you have read, understood, and accepted this disclaimer.